Non-invasive load measurement in the human tibia via spectral analysis of flexural waves: Axially compressed Euler-Bernoulli beam model of the tibia

 \subsection{Load-dependence of the acceleration phase spectrum}

-From equation~\eqref{eq:far field solution}, we see that the phase spectrum of the acceleration also depends on the tibial compression force.
+From equation~\eqref{eq:far field solution}, we see that the phase spectrum of the acceleration also depends on the tibial compressive force.
 The phase is defined as $\phi(\omega) \equiv \arg\mathcal{\hat{A}} = -\hat{\xi}\hat{x}_m$.
-Normalizing the phase at a small compression force $\hat{P} \ll 1$ by the zero-load phase and linearizing around $\hat{P}=0$ we get,
+Normalizing the phase for a loaded beam by the phase of the zero-load beam and linearizing around $\hat{P}=0$ we get,

-Thus, at any frequency, the phase difference measured for a propagating flexural wave has an affine dependence on the compression force $P$.
+Thus, at any frequency, the phase difference measured for a propagating flexural wave has an affine dependence on the compressive force.